 Popcorn can be eaten freely on the FODMAP diet.
 No upper level has been established.
 Do make sure to check the ingredients if you’re buying popcorn, to check for high FODMAP ingredients.
 If you want to make popcorn yourself (highly recommended!) you can find a recipe here.

+Corn can be included in the FODMAP diet.
 Most corn products can be eaten either in small amounts or larger to unlimited amounts.
 If you’re buying premade products, always check the ingredients for high FODMAP ingredients.
 If you’re buying canned products, always rinse well!

 What is your favorite way to use corn on the FODMAP diet?
 Let me know in a comment below!